confirmdev/CS-NMT/README.md

 # CS-NMT

+# Translation
-This makes us of MBart pretrained models by Huggingface:
+MBart pretrained models by Huggingface:
 For documentation, See;

 One-to-Many: The model can translate English to other 49 languages